 The Department offers courses on a semester basis.
 Thirty-six credit hours are required for a master's degree.
 All students are required to pass the departmental Graduate Comprehensive Examination.
-A thesis or project option may be chosen.
+Students can choose one of the three-degree options: Thesis, Project or Course-only option.